Singapore Next 50 Indices - Explore opportunities beyond blue chips

 What happened?

-Singapore stocks have performed exceptionally well recently.
+Singapore stocks have performed exceptionally well in 2025.

 This follows the announcement of the S$5 billion Equity Market Development Programme (EQDP), where MAS will invest with selected fund managers with a strong focus on Singapore stocks, investing in a range of companies and not just index component stocks.